Vaccination at SRHS

 The CDC recommends everyone 5 years and older get vaccinated to help protect against COVID-19.
 Widespread vaccination is a critical tool to help stop the pandemic.
 For the latest recommendations, please visit the CDC website.

 Spartanburg Regional currently has the Pfizer-BioNTech’s COVID-19 vaccine.

 How much will the vaccine cost?

-According to DHEC, the federal government will cover the cost of the vaccine.
+According to the S.C.
+Department of Health and Environmental Control (DHEC), the federal government will cover the cost of the vaccine.
 There will be no out-of-pocket costs for the vaccine.
 Medicare, Medicaid and private insurers will cover the cost of vaccine administration.
-It is possible that healthcare providers may charge an office visit fee, or a fee to administer the vaccine.
-Administrative costs for the vaccine for the uninsured will be covered by the federal Health Resources and Services Administration.
+Healthcare providers may charge an office visit fee.
+Administrative vaccine costs for the uninsured will be covered by the federal Health Resources and Services Administration.